CprimeLearningLabs/terraform-azure-intro/labs/lab-3.3-Virtual_Machine/lab3.3-virtual_machine.md

 2. Go to the Azure Portal

     a.
-In the search bar, type “public”.
+In the portal search bar, type “public”.
 Select the “Public IP addresses” auto-suggestion in the drop-down.

     b.
 Click on the public IP from the lab, and then see the IP address shown.

     ![Public IP - Azure portal](./images/az-vm-ip.png "Public IP - Azure portal")

 <br /><br />
 Once you find the public IP, SSH to the machine.
-One the terminal type (substituting in the correct public IP):
+In the terminal console, type (substituting in the correct public IP):

 ```
 ssh adminuser@<public-ip>